ouspg/PrivacyAndSocialEngineering/5.Social_engineering_I/README.md

 ```sh
 spamassassin -t <FILENAME.eml>
 ```
 It might or might not be useful.
-You can also ask [ChatGPT](https://chat.openai.com/chat) what it thinks about the message.
+You can also ask [ChatGPT](https://chat.openai.com/chat) what it thinks about the message (but verify from true sources if its claims are correct).
 If you don't want to give your phone number to use the service, you can use an unofficial and free [relay](https://chatgpt.org/chat).
-Please note, that it operates through API and does not remember the context of the session; your query must be submitted on single message.
+Please note, that it operates through API and does not remember the context of the session; your query must be submitted on a single message.

 > i.
 What methods have been used on the message to convince the user to make an action and how the information is likely obtained?